emrgnt-cmplxty/fermi/docs/0.old/contracts/js/quickstart.md

 ## Background

-Axion natively supports smart contracts that compile to [WebAssembly](https://webassembly.org/) with two primary languages:
+Fermi natively supports smart contracts that compile to [WebAssembly](https://webassembly.org/) with two primary languages:

 - [Rust](https://www.rust-lang.org/) -> [`near-sdk-rs`](https://docs.near.org/docs/develop/contracts/rust/intro)
 - [AssemblyScript](https://www.assemblyscript.org/) -> [`near-sdk-as`](https://docs.near.org/docs/develop/contracts/as/intro)

-In addition to developing natively on Axion, you can also deploy your [Solidity smart contracts](https://soliditylang.org/) using [Aurora](https://aurora.dev/) (an Ethereum Virtual Machine (`EVM`), contained within a smart contract deployed on Axion 🤯 ).
+In addition to developing natively on Fermi, you can also deploy your [Solidity smart contracts](https://soliditylang.org/) using [Aurora](https://aurora.dev/) (an Ethereum Virtual Machine (`EVM`), contained within a smart contract deployed on Fermi 🤯 ).

-Much like Aurora, we have created a JavaScript Enclave or JavaScript Virtual Machine (`JSVM`) that is also contained within a smart contract deployed on Axion.
+Much like Aurora, we have created a JavaScript Enclave or JavaScript Virtual Machine (`JSVM`) that is also contained within a smart contract deployed on Fermi.

-This provides an isolated environment where developers can use a language they are familiar with as well as utilize JavaScript dependencies they are used to. `near-sdk-js` allows you to learn the basics of smart contract development on Axion without needing to learn a new programming language. 💪
+This provides an isolated environment where developers can use a language they are familiar with as well as utilize JavaScript dependencies they are used to. `near-sdk-js` allows you to learn the basics of smart contract development on Fermi without needing to learn a new programming language. 💪

 :::tip Tip
 There are several pros and cons when comparing native `Wasm` smart contracts with `JSVM` smart contracts.